babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

    * - Entry into service
      - Initial, planned and real entry into service date of the version.
    * - End date
      - Initial, planned and real end dates of the version.
+   * - Status
+     - State to be registered
    * - Description
      - Complete description of the version.